Align Remote Teams with a Virtual OKR Festival

 Bring on the wrist bands and glow-sticks!

-While not quite Glastonbury, great things happen when people get together to talk, play and negotiate around their goals.
+Anyone who’s been to Glastonbury will tell you that great things happen when people get together to talk, play and share.
 I often remind people that OKRs are not an execution framework, but an alignment framework and the real value of OKRs is in the conversations that they enable (or require) among people in various teams throughout an organisation.

 After setting some draft OKRs but before starting to check in on them regularly, teams need time to discuss, clarify, and simplify their OKRs to make sure they’re really aligned.
-You can encourage people to chat in hallways, at water coolers, in the pub, etc. but this almost never happens.
-Firstly, many of us are working in remote, distributed, and asynchronous ways most of the time and these ad-hoc interactions just don’t happen as frequently.
-Secondly, people need to be given time and space outside of their own daily work to connect with each other and consider how they collectively contribute to the bigger picture.
+You can encourage people to chat in hallways, at water coolers, in the pub, etc. but sometimes you need formal time and space for these conversations.
 The best way I’ve found to spur this kind of collaboration and reflection is via a remote “OKR Jam” or “OKR Festival”.

-I began adopting this approach during my time with Design + Engineering teams at the BBC (e.g. iPlayer).
-The need emerged because teams realised they wanted a slightly more formal venue to share and discuss their OKRs with other teams and they started inviting other teams to do this.
+I adopted this approach during my time at the BBC (specifically iPlayer).
+Teams wanted a more formal venue to share and discuss their OKRs with each other and they wanted to do it via a large shared event.

 What’s an OKR Festival?

-The OKR Festival (sometimes called an “OKR Jam”) is an opportunity for leaders and teams in a particular area or an entire organisation to come together, share their draft OKRs, get feedback, and challenge and negotiate with each other to achieve stronger alignment and shared understanding around their most important outcomes for this OKR period – usually a quarter.
-While OKRs should be quite punchy – e.g. 1 objective and 3 key results for each team – the backstories can be quite lengthy.
-It takes more than 30 words in a shared document to provide context and rationale.
-Most importantly, it’s an opportunity for other teams to challenge your plans, clarify their own understanding, and ask you to align your OKRs to theirs so everyone succeeds.
+The OKR Festival (sometimes called an “OKR Jam”) is an opportunity for leaders and teams in a particular area or an entire organisation to come together, share their draft OKRs, get feedback, challenge, and negotiate with each other to achieve stronger alignment and understanding around important outcomes for a cycle.
+While OKRs should be quite punchy – e.g. a single objective and a few key results – the backstories can be both lengthy and interesting.
+This is an opportunity for other teams to challenge your plans, clarify their own understanding, and ask you to align your OKRs to theirs so everyone succeeds.

 This is where alignment happens.

 Channeling the spirit of an “unconference” or an actual music festival, the OKR Festival offers multiple venues where anyone who is interested can hear about OKRs and ask questions to challenge, clarify, or refine those OKRs.
-Unlike a formula show & tell, people can drop in or out whenever they like and join any session for as much or as little as they want.
+Like a festival, people can drop in or out whenever they like and join any session for as much or as little as they want.

 When to run the OKR Festival?